Information for Employers - Newton YouthWorks Summer Internship Program

 Our employers are the heart of the Newton YouthWorks Summer Internship Program.
 Without you, we could not offer this meaningful opportunity.
 There are countless success stories about interns who's lives have been changed through this program - because of you.

-The Youth & Young Adult Services Division is here to support you, and your intern(s), for the duration of this program.
+Newton's Human Services Division is here to support you, and your intern(s), for the duration of this program.
 Your success is our success.
 Please reach out for any reason at anytime.
-The best way to get in touch is to email Assistant Director, Meri Haas at mhaas@newtonma.gov.
+The best way to get in touch is to email Human Services Assistant Director, Meri Haas at mhaas@newtonma.gov.

-Click here to download a PDF version of the 2025 Job Submission Form.
-This document is meant to be used for informational purposes only.
-We are no longer accepting submissions.
+- New Employer?
+Click here to download a PDF version of the 2026 New Employer Application.
+This document is meant to be used for drafting purposes only.
+All New Employer Applications MUST be submitted online using this link.

 The Newton YouthWorks Summer Internship program offers real work experience to Newton youth.
 To this end, employers must be able to provide the following: